parkashay/flashcards/README.md

  - see what other people have posted

 after logging in, users can :
+(For now, Login can be done with google only.
+More login features will be shipped shortly.)
  - see what other people have posted
  - create and upload a card
  - view their cards and update or delete them (only for the cards they have created).